bigchaindb/bigchaindb-hyperledger/specs/design.md

-# BigchainDB - HyperLedger Fabric Integration
+# BigchainDB - Hyperledger Fabric Integration

 ## Problem Statement

-How to use BigchainDB data in HyperLedger chaincode?
+How to use BigchainDB data in Hyperledger chaincode?
 What can be integration patterns to make this happen?

-## Solution Approach
+## Solution

+The following diagram depicts the high-level architecture of the solution.

 ![arch diagram](./hld.png "hld diagram")

-The solution approach is based on and similar to how Oraclize works for Ethereum.
-Following are the steps involved,

 ## Components